adrenalinehit/adrenalinehit.github.io/_posts/2019-02-03-document-creaton-npoi.markdown

 categories: dotnet hacking npoi documents
 ---

+Write up of creating documents using NPOI and dotnet core.

 # Challenge

 * Create a word document (doc, docx etc) server side from a template document